adarshm11/adarshm11/README.md

 ## experience
 - swe intern at u.s. department of defense: built tcp-based remote interfaces and automation software for the joint interoperability test command (jitc)
-- development team officer, ai/ml team member at sjsu sce
+- officer at sjsu sce: working on dev, ai/ml teams

 ## projects